artur-ciocanu/launch.en/help/extension-reference/web/core-extension/overview-launch-server-side.md

 ### Custom Code

 Provide the code that runs after the event is triggered and conditions are evaluated.
-Platform event forwarding supports ES6.
+Event forwarding in Adobe Experience Platform supports ES6.

 1. Name the action code.
 1. Select **[!UICONTROL Open Editor]**.